Congo demands sanctions on Rwanda, Uganda over rebels

 Rwanda twice invaded its much larger western neighbour in the late 1990s in what it said was the pursuit of Hutu fighters responsible for a 1994 genocide that killed around 800,000 Rwandan Tutsis and moderate Hutus.

-Uganda also sent troops across the border during a 1998-2003 war in the region that left millions dead.
+Uganda also sent troops across the border during a 1998-2003 war that left millions dead.

-(Additional reporting by Elias Biryabarema in Kampala; Reporting by Jonny Hogg; Writing by Joe Bavier; Editing by Jon Hemming)
+(Reporting by Jonny Hogg; Writing by Joe Bavier; Editing by Richard Valdmanis and Myra MacDonald)